ReinhardC/softimage/README.md

 # softimage
 Softimage XSI♰ plugin projects

+please report an issue if you find one!

-Repository so far has only 1 project in it:
+github repository so far has only 1 project in it:

-"Additional File Formats"
+* /"Additional File Formats"/

 features
 -------------------------